The John Konrads Show

 The John Konrads Show is an Australian television series which aired 1960 to 1961.
 It was produced in Sydney, where it aired on TCN-9, while in Melbourne it aired on HSV-7 (this was prior to the creation of the Seven Network and Nine Network).
 It was a half-hour music show aimed at teenagers, and hosted by swimmer John Konrads.

 Reception

-Australian Women's Weekly called it "well-produced" and said of Konrads "He handles his performers and televiewers with a great deal more charm than many comperes much older in years and experience".
+The Australian Women's Weekly called it "well-produced" and said of Konrads "He handles his performers and televiewers with a great deal more charm than many comperes much older in years and experience".